graphitemaster/odin_review/site/content/index.md

 typedef BYTE BOOLEAN;
 ```

 Reading the result of a function which returns a single byte as a four byte integer casted to `bool` in Odin was incorrectly evaluating to `true` because those bytes are largely undefined and can contain anything and anything but a value of 0 is `true`.
-The lock was never acquired, even though it said it was.
+The lock was never acquired, even though it said it was!
 These three extra characters on the prototype, three extra bytes (in both cases) ended up being the issue.
-This was promptly [fixed](https://github.com/odin-lang/Odin/commit/7fe36de069520a0567d02b351cfd0514d83aa0c6).
+The relief felt after finding this was immense.
+I wouldn't wish such pain on even my worst enemy.
+Thankfully for others, they shouldn't need to run into this as it was promptly [fixed](https://github.com/odin-lang/Odin/commit/7fe36de069520a0567d02b351cfd0514d83aa0c6).

 Do not let this horror story keep you from trying out Odin, new languages and early adopters always bare the most pain.
 That is a genuinely easy mistake anyone could've made.
 I was surprised to learn that `BOOL` and `BOOLEAN` are different in representation too, what a horrible choice made by Microsoft to introduce such confusion into function boundaries too.